If you have remote employees in states other than where your organization is located, understanding the tax rules can be challenging.

 Employees who are temporarily working out of state

-So far, we've discussed permanent employees and contractors who are permanent residents of their respective states.
+So far, we've discussed permanent employees who are permanent residents of their respective states.
 What happens if you have employees who are temporarily working remotely?

-Suppose your temporarily remote employee typically works in the same state or location as your organization but is currently working remotely in another state.
-It’s expected that temporary remote workers will return to their permanent location.
-Otherwise, they’re considered a permanent resident of the other state.
+Suppose your temporarily remote employee typically works in the same state as your office location but currently works remotely in another state.
+For a state to consider someone a temporary worker, you must expect the temporary remote worker to return to their permanent location.
+Otherwise, state governments consider them permanent residents of the other state.

-Each state has its own rules regarding how long an employee can work in that state as a nonresident or part-year resident without owing income tax.
-In some cases, though, an employee may need to file non-resident tax returns.
+Each state has its own rules regarding how long an employee can work in that state as a nonresident or part-year resident without owing employment income tax.
+In some cases, though, an employee may need to file nonresident tax returns.

 Convenience rule states

 Some states have a convenience of employer test or convenience rule.
-This test requires that you withhold and pay taxes to the state where your organization is located, even if your employees live out of state, if they do so out of convenience.
-Unless you specifically require your out-of-state workers to be remote in their state, you have to withhold taxes for your state.
+This test requires that you withhold and pay taxes to the state where your organization is located, even if your employees live out of state.
+The key is if they do so out of convenience.
+Unless you specifically require your out-of-state workers to be remote in their state, you may have to withhold taxes for your state.

-The states with convenience of the employer rules are:
+There are five states with a convenience of the employer rule:

 - Arkansas